-Adam Shar, MD, is an orthopedic surgeon who practices at the UT Health East Texas Orthopedic Institute.
+Adam Shar, MD, is a board-certified orthopedic surgeon who practices at the UT Health East Texas Orthopedic Institute.
 “My job is to maximize the patient’s potential for improvement and help get the patient to a better condition than he or she was in before treatment.”

 Dr. Shar understands the importance of building relationships with his patients.
 “I’m patient-centered.
 My treatment is contingent upon how the patient is feeling and what the patient’s goals are.”